mokiat/rally-mka/README.md

 # Rally MKA

-A really old game project of mine ported to Go for fun.
+A really old game of mine ported to Go for fun.

 ![Screenshot](screenshot.png)